How Can A Speech Therapist Help You Recover From Traumatic Brain Injury

 A traumatic brain injury is a brain injury that results from some sort of physical trauma.

-This includes bumps or blows to the head as well as even more invasive instances when an object penetrates the skull and brain.
+This includes bumps or blows to the head as well as even more invasive instances, such as when an object penetrates the skull and brain.

 Other examples include challenges with speech, language, thinking, swallowing, and learning impairments.

-These are problems that will most likely affect your day to day, and something that speech therapy can help with.
+These are problems that will most likely affect your day to day life, and something that speech therapy can help with.

 What Are The Signs Of A Traumatic Brain Injury?

-Brains are incredibly important for a wide variety of functions and so a traumatic brain injury can have many different signs.
+Brains are incredibly important for a wide variety of functions.

-This will vary depending on the severity of the injury and the location of injury in your brain.
+The type and severity of your symptoms will depend on the severity of the injury and the location of injury in your brain.

 Some examples include:

-• Sensory problems – sensitivity to lights, sound, touch, changes in vision, and tinnitus
+• Sensory problems, such as sensitivity to lights, sound, touch, changes in vision, and tinnitus

-• Behavioral changes – feeling more emotional, anxious, angry, depressed, or having mood swings
+• Behavioral changes, such as feeling more emotional, anxious, angry, depressed, or having mood swings

-• Social communication issues – difficulty following conversational rules like not interrupting or understanding nonverbal cues
+• Social communication issues, such as difficulty following conversational rules like not interrupting or understanding nonverbal cues

-• Swallowing problems – trouble chewing, coughing, or choking while you eat
+• Swallowing problems, such as trouble chewing, coughing, or choking while you eat

-• Physical challenges – headaches, dizziness, vomiting, vertigo, muscle weakness, and fainting
+• Physical challenges, such as headaches, dizziness, vomiting, vertigo, muscle weakness, and fainting

-• Thinking challenges – difficulty with memory, paying attention, and retaining new information
+• Thinking challenges, such as difficulty with memory, paying attention, and retaining new information

-• Speech and language challenges – problems being understood due to weak speech muscles, controlling your speech muscles, understanding what others are saying or what you read, and memory challenges trying to recall words.
+• Speech and language challenges, such as problems being understood due to weak speech muscles, controlling your speech muscles, understanding what others are saying or what you read, and memory challenges trying to recall words

 What Causes A Traumatic Brain Injury?